 During this expedition, expert coaching will be provided to help develop your open canoe paddling skills.
 Depending on wind conditions, we may also be able to sail the canoes.

-We aim to finish the expedition in Inverness, again dependent on weather conditions, with a transfer back to Corpach if required.
-On the final day we will get off the water at approximately 2pm and be back in Corpach by 5pm.
+We aim to finish the expedition in Inverness, again dependent on weather conditions.
+It is possible to return to Corpach or Fort William by public bus service.
+On the final day we will get off the water at approximately 2pm with the ability to be back in Corpach by approximately 5pm.

 Over the course of the journey the expedition will allow you to build the skills and confidence to go and have your own canoeing adventures.
 We will cover all elements of canoe journeying via a wild camping journey through lochs.